-- What is being seen over and over?
-What types of bias are at play in this story? - What protocols could lead to consistent noticing and naming of how race, gender, etc. are affecting work and work culture? - What are ways to ensure an employee with a nonmajority identity is recognized as and feels like an equal member of the organization? - How could the recipients of privileged treatment respond in such situations? - What are potential strategies for more accurately determining and rewarding contributions within teamwork? - What is the broader cycle we are seeing here, and what could change to interrupt and dismantle it?
+- What is being seen "over and over"?
+What types of bias are at play in this story? - What protocols could lead to consistent noticing and naming of how race, gender, and other identities are affecting work and work culture? - What are ways to ensure an employee with a nonmajority identity is recognized as and feels like an equal? - How could the recipients of privileged treatment respond in such situations? - What are potential strategies for more accurately determining and rewarding contributions within teamwork? - What is the broad systemic pattern at work here, and what could change to interrupt and dismantle it?